Should iGaming Operators Develop Betting Technology In House?

 Who develops sportsbook and online casino betting technology?

-There are several companies around the world like Lion Gaming Group that provide betting technology for iGaming operators.
+There are several companies around the world like Lion Gaming that provide betting technology for iGaming operators.
 Depending on the country or region iGaming operators want to run their business in, they may or may not be able to work with certain technology providers.
 This is due to the fact that betting technology must be compliant with gaming regulations in specific regions.
-For example, operating in the USA and the UK require different licenses than those that can be used for regions like Latin America or the Caribbean.
+For example, operating in the USA and the UK require different licenses than those that can be used for regions like Latin America, Eastern Europe, or the Indian Subcontinent.

-Sportsbook and online casino technology providers spend millions of dollars and countless hours developing, maintaining, and updating their technology stack to ensure the operators they partner with provide a flawless betting experience for their players.
+Sportsbook and online casino technology providers spend millions of dollars and countless hours developing, maintaining, and updating their technology to ensure the operators they partner with provide a flawless betting experience for their players.
 In many cases, these betting technology providers don’t run their own iGaming operations, but solely focus on licensing their technology for operators who want to start their own iGaming business.
-In fact, some of the most popular sportsbooks (we’re talking publicly traded, global brands) outsource their betting technology to third-party providers.
+In fact, some of the most popular sportsbooks outsource their betting technology to companies like Lion Gaming.

 Which leads us to the next question.